When looking for CBD, you’ve probably noticed there are different cannabinoid spectrum options to choose from.

 All CBD products are extracted from the cannabis plant, using solvents like CO2.

 During the extraction, all the cannabinoids, terpenes, and flavonoids are stripped from the plant and dissolved in oil to make it easier to administer and store.

 Depending on the cannabis strain used for the process, the cannabinoid profile of your CBD oil will differ.

 For example, hemp extracts contain little to no THC — typically below 0.3% — so they are non-psychoactive, but they also boast high levels of CBD.

 In contrast, some selectively bred marijuana strains may come with a 1:1 CBD to THC ratio.

 Depending on the purpose of the final product, companies decide to use a different cannabinoid spectrum from different strains.

 If you want a fully legal product, we suggest that you go with hemp extracts, as they are now approved on the federal level since the passage of the 2018 Farm Bill.

-Now, what happens with the cannabinoids after the initial extraction determines if the extract is full spectrum, broad spectrum, or CBD isolate.
-Each term refers to the degree the product was processed.
+Now, what happens with the cannabinoids after the initial extraction determines if the extract is full-spectrum, broad-spectrum, or CBD isolate.
+Each term refers to the degree to which the product was processed.